 Check our jobs page for any apprentice roles.
 If none appear that means we do not have any at present.
 However, you can sign up for our jobs alert and you will receive information by email about opportunities as they appear.

-Information about the public sector target
+Information about the current public sector target

 Kent Fire & Rescue Service employ apprentices to undertake the following roles described: